 Fast forward to the internet age and most modern companies – regardless of size, industry or niche – have access to tools and systems that allow them to implement highly-targeted campaigns that zero in on very specific customers.
 Not only that, but they can measure their results to understand precisely what’s happening on the ground floor.

-Customer acquisition cost is basically a measurement that analyzes the total cost of taking the lead, turning them into a prospect, and ultimately transforming that prospect into a customer.
-In other words, it’s the total cost of taking someone who has no relationship with your brand and getting them to spend money.
+Customer acquisition cost is basically a measurement that analyzes the total costs of taking the lead, turning them into a prospect, and ultimately transforming that prospect into a customer.
+In other words, it’s the total costs of taking someone who has no relationship with your brand and getting them to spend money.
 It compares the total amount of money spent on attracting customers over a period compared to the number of customers onboarded.

 Businesses and investors alike want to see customer acquisition costs be as low as possible.
 The lower the cost, the higher the profitability – it’s as simple as that.

-So how do you calculate CAC?
+So how do you calculate Customer Acquisition Cost or CAC?

 The basic equation looks like this: